 - Clients cannot initiate a contract -- the freelancer must

 There is no ability/need for a client to create an Upwork account with Direct Contracts.
 Clients can access the contract via email from Upwork.
-If a client decides to create an Upwork client account, new contracts with that freelancer will be subject to freelancer service fees.
+If a client decides to create an Upwork client account, new contracts with freelancers will be subject to freelancer service fees and client payment processing fees.

 Yes, Direct Contracts are available to freelancers and their clients in the 180+ countries where we operate.